nrfconnect/sdk-nrfxlib/bsdlib/doc/security_tags.rst

 To be able to provision credentials, the modem must be in offline mode.
 The credentials are provisioned through AT commands (see `Credential storage management %CMNG`_).
-If you are using the |NCS| to build your application, you can use the `Modem key management`_ library to manage credentials.
+If you are using the |NCS| to build your application, you can use the :ref:`nrf:modem_key_mgmt` library to manage credentials.
 If you prefer a graphical tool, use `LTE Link Monitor`_ instead.
 To manage credentials with LTE Link Monitor, your device must be running an |NCS| application.